Wichita South High School: Student demographics

 Wichita South's 2008–2009 enrollment was 1,617 students.
 The demographic breakdown of the population is as follows: 55.6% of students are white, 19.6% are African-American, 13.9% are Hispanic, 2.7% are Asian, 4.1% are American Indian, and 4.2% are multi-ethnic.
 As of 2008, 59% of South's students, due to a low-income family, qualified for reduced lunches.
 The student-teacher ratio is 22:1.
 South teachers had an average of 7 years of teaching experience as of 2008.
 Additionally, south high employed 114 certified classroom teachers, 61 of whom hold master's degrees.
 The drop-out rate in 2007 was 7%, compared to a district average of 4%.
 The graduation rate for 2007 was 67.7%, compared to a district average of 76.4%.

 Athletics

 South is a member of the Kansas State High School Activities Association and offers a variety of sports programs.
 Athletic teams compete in the 6A division and the Greater Wichita Athletic League and are known as the Titans.
 Throughout its history, South has won 26 state championships.
-The schools most successful sports are its boys and girls basketball teams and it's now defunct girls gymnastics team.
+The schools most successful sports are its boys and girls basketball teams and its now defunct girls' gymnastics team.
 South's sports rival is Wichita West.